markcmiller86/hello-numerical-world/README.md

 where _u_ is the temperature at spatial positions, _x_, and times, _t_,
 ![](http://latex.codecogs.com/gif.latex?%5Calpha) is the _thermal diffusivity_
-of the homogeneous material through which heat is flowing.
+of the material through which heat is flowing.
 This PDE is known as the _Diffusion Equation_ and also the [_Heat Equation_](https://en.wikipedia.org/wiki/Heat_equation).

 ### Simplifying Assumptions